vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Sunday` ⚡⚡⚡
+Have an amazing `Monday` ⚡⚡⚡

-Did you know Today on `01st November`
+Did you know Today on `02nd November`
 ```
-“The Maastricht Treaty was enacted, establishing the European Union.”
-(Year: 1993)
+“Harry S. Truman defeated Thomas E. Dewey to the surprise of pollsters and newspapers, in the greatest presidential upset in history.”
+(Year: 1948)
 ```